Long-tail traffic: Network performance

 Poisson processes are well-behaved because they are stateless, and peak loading is not sustained, so queues do not fill.
 With long-range order, peaks last longer and have greater impact: the equilibrium shifts for a while.

 Due to the increased demands that long-tail traffic places on networks resources, networks need to be carefully provisioned to ensure that quality of service and service level agreements are met.
-The following subsection deals with the provisioning of standard network resources, and the subsection after that looks at provisioning web servers which carry a significant amount of long-tail traffic.
+The following subsection deals with the provisioning of standard network resources, and the subsection after that looks at provisioning web servers that carry a significant amount of long-tail traffic.

 Network provisioning for long-tail traffic

 For network queues with long-range dependent inputs, the sharp increase in queuing delays at fairly low levels of utilisation and slow decay of queue lengths implies that an incremental improvement in loss performance requires a significant increase in buffer size.

 While throughput declines gradually as self-similarity increases, queuing delay increases more drastically.
 When traffic is self-similar, we find that queuing delay grows proportionally to the buffer capacity present in the system.
 Taken together, these two observations have potentially dire implications for QoS provisions in networks.
 To achieve a constant level of throughput or packet loss as self-similarity is increased, extremely large buffer capacity is needed.
 However, increased buffering leads to large queuing delays and thus self-similarity significantly steepens the trade-off curve between throughput/ packet loss and delay.

-ATM can be employed in telecommunications networks to overcome second order performance measure problems.
-The short fixed length cell used in ATM reduces the delay and most significantly the jitter for delay-sensitive services such as voice and video.
+ATM can be employed in telecommunications networks to overcome second-order performance measure problems.
+The short fixed-length cell used in ATM reduces the delay and most significantly the jitter for delay-sensitive services such as voice and video.